AnnaAWojtowicz/weatherApp/README.md

 # WeatherApp

 This is a simple and responsive WeatherApp built with React.
-It allows users to search for current weather conditions in any city worldwide using the MET Weather API.
+It allows users to search for current weather conditions in any city worldwide using the MET Weather API, Sunset and Sunrise Times API.

 ## Features